RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/16-NEH.md

 <sup>49</sup> The children of Hanan, the children of Giddel, the children of Gahar,
 <sup>50</sup> The children of Reaiah, the children of Rezin, the children of Nekoda,
 <sup>51</sup> The children of Gazzam, the children of Uzza, the children of Phaseah,
-<sup>52</sup> The children of Besai, the children of Meunim, the children of Nephishesim ,
+<sup>52</sup> The children of Besai, the children of Meunim, the children of Nephishesim,
 <sup>53</sup> The children of Bakbuk, the children of Hakupha, the children of Harhur,
 <sup>54</sup> The children of Bazlith, the children of Mehida, the children of Harsha,
 <sup>55</sup> The children of Barkos, the children of Sisera, the children of Tamah,